Palau National Marine Sanctuary

 - The most plant and animal species in Micronesia.

-The sanctuary will fully protect about 80 percent of the nation’s maritime territory, a higher percentage than in any other country.
+The sanctuary will fully protect about 80 percent of the nation’s maritime territory.
 Full protection means that no extractive activities, such as fishing or mining, can take place.
-The reserve will be the sixth-largest on Earth, covering 500,000 square kilometers (193,000 square miles)—an area bigger than the U.S. state of California.
+The reserve covers 500,000 square kilometers (193,000 square miles)—an area bigger than the U.S. state of California.

 To ensure the sustainability and feasibility of this massive endeavor, the sanctuary will be phased in over a five-year period.
 A separate zone reserved for local fishermen and small-scale commercial fisheries with limited exports will cover the remainder of Palau’s waters.
-Coastal waters from shore to 12 nautical miles (22 kilometers) will not be affected and will be managed under current regulations.
+Coastal waters from shore to 22 kilometers (12 nautical miles) will not be affected and will be managed under current regulations.

 Good for the economy